honggyukim/uftrace/doc/uftrace-report.md

  * self-avg: average of self time of each function.
  * self-min: min of self time of each function.
  * self-max: max of self time of each function.
+ * depth-min: minimum depth of each function.
+ * depth-max: maximum depth of each function.
  * call: called count of each function.

 The default value is 'total,self,call'.
 If given field name starts with "+",